TheRoddyWMS/Roddy-Default-Plugin/README.md

 Bash functions can also get exported with `export -f`.

-Note that because the mentioned bug in Bash with exported array variables, something like `export -a` won't work, unless you use a very recent Bash version.
+Note that due to the mentioned bug in Bash with exported array variables, something like `export -a` won't work, unless you use a very recent Bash version.
 We suggest here to take the same strategy as the `PARAMETER_FILE` does, namely to export them as quoted Bash array string

 ```bash
 export arrayStringVar="(a b c d)"